Currently available for £344.99 from Sweatband.com

 Viavito Satori Exercise Bike Review

-Viavito, the new brand launched in Autumn 2015 really impressed us with their first bike, the Onyx.
+Viavito, a brand that launched in Autumn 2015 really impressed us with their first bike, the Onyx.
 Given this, we were really eager to get our hands on the 2nd exercise bike in their range: the Satori.
 On paper, the specs are impressive relative to similarly priced bikes from other brands, but how does the Satori stand up to our rigorous testing.

 The assembly process was pretty straightforward and only took about half an hour (much like many other bikes).
 As always, we paid close attention to how well everything lines up and fits together and the Satori passed with flying colours and gave us a good first impression.